AkshathRaghav/AkshathRaghav.github.io/_pages/about.md

 ## background

 * F'23 - S'24: I worked at the [Duality Lab](https://davisjam.github.io/), where [we re-engineered](https://akshathraghav.github.io/projects/maskformer/) the MaskFormer segmentation model **(funded by Google!)** from the [PyTorch-based artifact](https://github.com/facebookresearch/MaskFormer) to TensorFlow for publishing to the TF Model Garden.
-You can find our paper [here]() and code [here](https://github.com/PurdueDualityLab/tf-maskformer/tree/PR_Draft/models/official/projects/maskformer).
-I also generated figures for the [PeaTMOSS paper](https://arxiv.org/pdf/2402.00699.pdf).
+You can find our **paper** [here]() and code [here](https://github.com/PurdueDualityLab/tf-maskformer/tree/PR_Draft/models/official/projects/maskformer).
+I also generated figures for the [PeaTMOSS **paper**](https://arxiv.org/pdf/2402.00699.pdf).
 * S'24: I'm involved in MultiModal (LM) understanding projects at the [e-lab](https://e-lab.github.io/).
-I've built [eugenie](https://akshathraghav.github.io/projects/eugenie/) & [grammarflow](https://github.com/e-lab/SyntaxShaper/tree/main) and am working on encoding reading-order patterns within documents ([here's](https://drive.google.com/file/d/1x1IE_1NT-UAO7bFtoc_bPNJgqQFA1AXK/view?usp=sharing) my current plan of action)
+I've built [eugenie](https://akshathraghav.github.io/projects/eugenie/) & [grammarflow](https://akshathraghav.github.io/projects/grammarflow/).
+I am currently working on encoding reading-order patterns within documents ([here's](https://drive.google.com/file/d/1x1IE_1NT-UAO7bFtoc_bPNJgqQFA1AXK/view?usp=sharing) my current plan of action), and building a routing-system for multi-modal RAG.
 * S'24: I led a project at the [CVES](https://yhlu.net/research.html) group @ Purdue ECE, where our goal was to define and evaluate reproducibility within AI/ML projects.
 I wrote the [codebase](https://github.com/AkshathRaghav/RAIS) for building our pipeline and statistically [defined](https://akshathraghav.github.io/projects/rais/) the importance of parameters.
-* S'23 - Summer'23: Worked at [Ambee](https://www.getambee.com/), where I deployed a worldwide [fire forecasting system (F3)](https://akshathraghav.github.io/projects/ambee/) into their API and wrote automated scripts for their environment-data focused [data lakes](https://www.getambee.com/api-documentation).
+* S'23 - Smr'23: I was employed at [Ambee](https://www.getambee.com/), where I deployed a worldwide [fire forecasting system (F3)](https://akshathraghav.github.io/projects/ambee/) into their API and wrote automated scripts for their environment-data focused [data lakes](https://www.getambee.com/api-documentation) (still in use).
 You can find my **LOR** [here](https://akshathraghav.github.io/assets/pdf/AkshathRaghavR_LOR_Ambee.pdf).
-You can find the whitepaper [here](https://www.researchgate.net/publication/372769364_Time-Driven_Fire_Risk_Forecasting_Leveraging_Historical_Trends_for_Enhanced_Seasonal_Modeling).
+You can find the **whitepaper** [here](https://www.researchgate.net/publication/372769364_Time-Driven_Fire_Risk_Forecasting_Leveraging_Historical_Trends_for_Enhanced_Seasonal_Modeling).
+You can get the data [here](https://www.getambee.com/api-documentation).
 * F'22 - S'23: I helped lead a project that was supervised by Prof. [Yuan Wang](https://wang-lab.stanford.edu/people/yuan-wang) (currently at Stanford) where we aimed to correlate [lightning activity with wildfire spread](https://akshathraghav.github.io/projects/lwl/).
 I wrote (big-)data-interfacing code for satellites across EUR/EUS/SAR, and was responsible for packing them to use within a ConvLSTM model from [DeepCube's short-term forecasting](https://github.com/DeepCube-org/uc3-public-notebooks/blob/main/3_UC3_DL_models_XAI.ipynb).

 ## interests

 At the highest level, I'm super excited about the [Partner as a Product (PaaP)](https://uxdesign.cc/this-is-the-moment-to-reinvent-your-product-1ee084e38ab1) era we're entering into.
 I hope to gain experience across the systems we ('re going to) base our lives on, from hardware-level programming to cloud-based HA lifecycles.
 Majoring in ECE gives me the oppurtunity to develop myself in these areas.

 More specifically, I work with language models and learning algorithms.
 I like to augment intelligence in LLMs, as opposed to using them as a general purpose solution (which it's not).
-I think of any machine learning model as a toddler trying to learn -- by using all senses and the environment.
-The future of intelligence will come from making machines self-aware of their need to integrate with other machines.
-Moreover, kids learn by associating events across their memory, a very strong use-case for **graph theory** (especially knowledge graphs).
-If you think about it, children are super advanced graph neural networks, with a very large learning rate.
+I approach any AI problem (overarching the ML bubble) as a toddler trying to learn -- by using their senses and the environment.
+I believe the future of intelligence will come from making machines self-aware of their need to integrate with other machines.

 <!-- Going forward, I aim to specialize in the art of **solution-building**, by bridging happening research with dynamic market needs.
 My approach involves deep-diving into research to understand core principles thoroughly and then 'swimming' across to explore its applications, ensuring my projects are both **fundamentally robust and practically relevant**. -->